 sudo certbot renew --dry-run

-If everything is working, open your crontab window by using the following terminal command.
+If everything is working, open your crontab window using the following terminal command.

 sudo crontab -e

 Next, specify the time when it should auto-renew.
 This should be checked daily at a minimum, and if the certificate needs to be renewed, the script will not update the certificate.
 If you need help finding a good time to set, use the crontab.guru free tool.

 00 00 */1 * * /usr/sbin/certbot-auto renew

 Save (CTRL+O) then exit (CTRL+X), and the cronjob will be automatically enabled.

 Now that Apache is running on your server successfully, some management keynotes are as follows.

 Apache server logs can be found in the directory var/www/example_domain with custom.log and error.log respectfully being the default access and error names given.
 This can be changed to other names in your virtual host configuration file in the future.

 The following commands that you will undoubtedly use in your day-to-day management when working with Apache.
 Some of the most common are: